tidev/appc-daemon/docs/Architecture-Overview.md

 > Note that npm (or Yarn) are only required for installing the Appc Daemon and development.
 The Appc
 > Daemon does not use npm beyond reporting what version is installed.

+As the Appc Daemon is upgraded, the `appcd-core` may depend on a new version of Node.js.
+In order to avoid having unused Node.js versions in the `~/.appcelerator/appcd/node` directory, the daemon will delete Node.js versions that haven't been used for some period of time.
+If an old version is needed, it will re-download and install it.

 #### Daemon Mode